 - Dollars or Euros

-- Some one dollar bills for tips
+- Some, one-dollar bills for tips

-- Driver’s licence
+- Driver’s license

 - Student ID